Guide: Your Optimal Free Prize Request in 2026

 • actors already visible internally: QVCT speakers, safety, mobility, diversity, occupational health

-• businesses near the offices: dining, sports, culture, daily services
+• businesses close to the offices: dining, sports, culture, daily services

 Why them first?
 Because they already understand your environment, your validation constraints, and the type of audience reached.
-In practice, a satisfied supplier often responds faster than a large national brand without prior connection.
+In practice, a satisfied supplier often responds faster than a large national brand with no prior connection.

 Evaluating the B2B “fit” Before Sending a Single Message